hsinghweb/eag-v2-s12/QUICK_START.md

 # 🚀 Quick Start - Google Form Filler

-## ✅ Implementation Complete!
+## ✅ LLM-Based Dynamic Implementation!

-The Google Form filler has been successfully implemented with the **breakthrough solution** for handling the problematic dropdown field.
+The Google Form filler uses **LLM intelligence** to dynamically match questions with answers, handling forms with questions in **any order**.
+Plus the **breakthrough dropdown solution** for reliable automation.

 ## 🎯 Three Ways to Run